 This bill amends South Dakota law regarding the process for succeeding to the ownership of abandoned mineral interests.
-It modifies Section 43-30A-5 to clarify that failure to record a statement of claim does not result in abandonment if the record owner submits the claim within sixty days after meeting the recording requirements outlined in Section 43-30A-6.
-Additionally, Section 43-30A-6 is amended to require surface owners to provide notice of the lapse of a mineral interest to the record owner via first-class mail and to record an affidavit of succession with the county register of deeds.
+It specifies that failure to record a statement of claim does not result in abandonment if the record owner submits the claim within sixty days after fulfilling the recording requirements.
+Additionally, it outlines that a surface owner must provide notice of the lapse of the mineral interest to the record owner and subsequently record an affidavit of succession with the county register of deeds.

-The bill specifies the contents of the affidavit of succession, which must include the name of the record owner, a legal description of the land, the name and signature of the claiming successor, a statement confirming the twenty-three-year period has elapsed, and an assertion that no other parties have rights to the mineral interest.
-It also establishes that the affidavit serves as prima facie evidence that the notice has been properly given and stipulates that a register of deeds cannot accept a recording for ownership succession unless it meets the outlined requirements.
+The bill also details the necessary components of the affidavit of succession, which must include the name of the record owner, a legal description of the land, the name and signature of the claiming successor, a statement confirming the elapsed twenty-three-year period, and an assertion that no other parties have rights to the mineral interest.
+Furthermore, it establishes that the affidavit serves as prima facie evidence of proper notice and stipulates that a register of deeds cannot accept a recording for ownership succession unless it meets the outlined requirements.

 Statutes affected: